 A keeper shouldn’t move ⅛” away from the pulley.
 If the keeper is bent or out of position, it could cause the belt to come off.
 Sometimes, the issue can be solved by bending the keeper back into place.
-But if this doesn’t work, the next best option is to replace the damaged part.
+But if this doesn’t work, your next best option is to replace the damaged part.

 3. Shredded Deck Belt

 The deck belt can get shredded if it’s not aligned properly or if it rubs against the keeper.
 Always make sure your belt is positioned correctly and no other parts are brushing up against the keeper.

 If you find the belt rubbing against any metal, adjust it right away.
 And if any component of the belt is in contact with the bracket, consider replacing that bracket.
 It’s all about ensuring everything is in harmony for optimal performance.